 Cut down on fatty foods

 Fat does not directly affect your blood-glucose levels, but it is important for reducing overall weight and the risk of coronary heart disease, both of which are risks associated with diabetes.
 It is best to try to reduce the total fat in your diet - especially saturated fats.
-These are the ones found in butter, lard, fatty meat and meat products, full-fat dairy products, and savoury foods such as pies, pastries and crisps.

 Reduce your salt intake